Skip to main content

 Getting Around

-The main village is genuinely walkable, maybe 10 minutes end to end.
+The main village is walkable, maybe 10 minutes end to end.
 Flat-ish terrain and cleared sidewalks make stroller navigation manageable, which isn't always the case in Alpine resorts.
 The free Navette bus runs every 10 minutes during peak hours between La Daille, the village center, and Le Fornet, making the whole valley accessible without touching your rental car (or better yet, not renting one at all).

 If you're staying in La Daille for better rates, the bus ride is painless and you'll save significantly on accommodation while staying connected to everything.
 Le Fornet feels more like a separate village, quieter and more traditional, but the shuttle makes popping into town for dinner completely practical.